nft-dna/PricyCom-API-GraphQL/doc/gitbook/schema-structure.md

     # List collections which was banned by a moderator. (moderators only)
     bannedCollections(search: String, first: Int, after: Cursor, last: Int, before: Cursor): CollectionConnection!

+    # List memetokens to be reviewed by a moderator. (moderators only)
+    memeTokensInReview(search: String, first: Int, after: Cursor, last: Int, before: Cursor): CollectionConnection!

+    # List memetokens which was banned by a moderator. (moderators only)
+    bannedMemeTokens(search: String, first: Int, after: Cursor, last: Int, before: Cursor): CollectionConnection!

     # List tokens which was banned by a moderator. (moderators only)
     bannedTokens(first: Int, after: Cursor, last: Int, before: Cursor): BannedNftConnection!

 }

 # Mutation endpoints for modifying the data